pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

-For details, see Mobile Push.
+For more details, refer to Mobile Push.

 ## Fire

-Sends a message to Functions event handlers and Illuminate for the target channel.
-Not replicated to subscribers and not stored in history.
+fire() sends a message to Functions event handlers and Illuminate without replicating to subscribers and without history storage.

 ### Method(s)

-To Fire a message use:
+To Fire a message you can use the following method(s) in the Unity SDK:

 ```
 `1pubnub.Fire()